Theater of War Productions

-The Theatre of War Project is an offering of social impact theater company Theater of War Productions that presents readings of Sophocles' Ajax and Philoctetes for military and civilian communities.
+Theater of War Productions is a social impact theater company that produces readings of classic plays to address public health issues.
+The company grew out of the Theater of War Project, readings of Sophocles's Ajax and Philoctetes for military and civilian communities followed by a facilitated discussion.

+Since the company's founding in 2008, their offerings have expanded to include readings of other classic plays aimed at addressing other subjects, such as dementia, police brutality, homelessness, addiction, and the COVID-19 pandemic.

 History

+The Philoctetes Project

-The story of Philoctetes, dealing with the wounded man and the interwoven relationships with others, has been frequently noted.
-In 2005, Bryan Doerries, writer and director, began a series of readings of the play in the New York City area.
+The story of Philoctetes deals with the wounded man and the interwoven relationships with others.
+In 2005, Bryan Doerries, writer and director, began a series of readings of the Sophocles play in the New York City area: the Philoctetes Project.
 He had noted the reactions of the audience to the reading, especially the reactions of audience members to the interaction of the suffering soldier and the conflicted caregiver.
 The project revolves around presenting such readings, especially to audiences of medical professionals and students.

 A number of readings were followed by a panel discussion about doctor-patient relationships, involving presenters in psychiatry, physicians, and military medical personnel.

-The concept has also been extended to training of medical students, such as a presentation in 2007 to the first year medical class at Weill Medical College of Cornell University, involving not only the students, but also faculty members.
-The presentation included a discussion of an actual case dealing with the patient-caregiver interactions that parallel the situation Sophocles presented.
+This model was first extended in 2007 with a presentation of Philoctetes for the first year medical class at Weill Medical College of Cornell University.
+Following the reading, students and faculty discussed the difficulties students face when caring for patients with incurable diseases The presentation included a discussion of an actual case dealing with the patient-caregiver interactions that parallel the situation Sophocles presented.

+Theater of War

-In 2008, at a conference dedicated to finding new ways to help US Marines recover from post-traumatic stress and other disorders after serving in Iraq or Afghanistan, four New York actors presented a dramatic reading from Philoctetes and Ajax.
+In 2008, at a conference in San Diego dedicated to finding new ways to help US Marines recover from post-traumatic stress and other disorders after serving in Iraq or Afghanistan, four New York actors presented a dramatic reading from Philoctetes and Ajax.
 The plays focused on physical and psychological wounds inflicted on the warrior.

-They have also presented plays such as: Prometheus Bound and The Women of Trachis.
+Doerries began presenting the readings of the two plays as the Theater of War project, co-founding Theater of War Productions with Phyllis Kaufman.
+In 2009, they began presenting the project at US military installations abroad, including in Kuwait, Qatar, and Guantánamo Bay.